This app will let you deepfake your own voice for podcasting purposes

 Now that the genie’s out of the bottle on deepfakes—the AI technique that generates fake video or audio of a person—Descript is putting it to use for benign purposes.

 The podcast production startup has launched a private beta test for a feature called “Overdub,” which can use audio samples of a person’s voice to generate new words or phrases.
-Descript is looking for podcasters, YouTubers, audiobook creators, and other audio pros to help test the new feature, which is supposed to help save time and money on re-recording.
+Descript is looking for podcasters, YouTubers, audiobook creators, and other audio pros to help test the new feature, which is supposed to help save time and money on rerecording.

 “The idea here is really to save people a trip back to the recording booth, which is such a pain if you’re doing any kind of recording,” says Andrew Mason, Descript’s CEO.
 “This just really opens it up for people to be able to make editorial corrections on the fly that generally sound really good and usable.”